mayaanne/foundations/week-1/command-line-primer.md

 ## Introduction
+The purpose of this primer is to introduce you to the command line tool.
+If you're already familiar with it, check your knowledge against the learning competenices.
+If you are, you can jump straight into the Reflection exercise and or try the stretch competencies.

 Mac, Windows and Linux each come with an inbuilt command line tool, however during prep you installed an alternative (iTerm2 or Babun).